Toronto ice dancers Gilles, Poirier finish 2nd at Grand Prix in France | CBC Sports

 Toronto ice dancers Gilles, Poirier finish 2nd at Grand Prix in France

-French duo Gabriella Papadakis and Guillaume Cizeron hang on for victory
+French duo Gabriella Papadakis, Guillaume Cizeron hang on for victory

 Canada's Piper Gilles and Paul Poirier were unable to overtake reigning world champions Gabriella Papadakis and Guillaume Cizeron of France in Saturday's free dance, placing second at the ISU Grand Prix in Grenoble, France.